hmallen/lorenzbot/README.md

 - Telegram command to retrieve most recent exception (from recent exception log)
 - Test if program functions without defining global variables
 - Change Telegram message to use list/dict of variables and loop to create string or send multiple lines
-- Delete all API keys, generate new, and make Github repository public
 - Clean up unnecessary logging output, especially for INFO level -- Move INFO level to bottom of main loop and improve order